 1. Gaps in communication

 It is often the responsibility of IT teams to create business workflows.
 With so many employees to serve, workflows often end up being large and complex, with long and uninterrupted diagrams that look and feel daunting for end users.
 As workers adapt these workflows to their own team, department, or tasks, the workflows can bend or break completely.
-With employees approaching the same workflow in different ways, mistakes are bound to occur.
+With employees approaching the same workflow in different ways, mistakes are bound to occur, and workflows can be abandoned entirely if deemed too onerous.

 3. Lack of planning

-As workflows become long and complex, planning plays a more important factor.
-A poorly planned workflow can cause key information to slip through the cracks and can leave the processes less adaptable to change.
-Underprepared employees then become less productive and more likely to make mistakes.
+As workflows become long and complex, planning plays a more important role.
+A poorly-planned workflow can cause key information to slip through the cracks and key stakeholders to be neglected.
+Poorly planned workflows can also fail to handle all possible paths a workflow may take, resulting in errors and the omission of data and steps.

 4. Lack of adaptability

 Many administrators focus only on the ideal of a workflow – they don’t consider what will happen if things go wrong.
-It becomes easy to think of a workflow as a direct path to a goal, but workflows that are created with no flexibility are more prone to human error.
-A workflow should act as a unifying method for your team, not as a micro-managed, entrenched structure.
+It becomes easy to think of a workflow as a direct path to a goal.
+But workflows that are created with no flexibility are more prone to human error as all possible exceptions and business conditions are not considered, leading employees to skip steps or modify as they see fit just to get their work done.
+A workflow should act as a unifying method for your team with exceptions handled efficiently, not as a micro-managed, entrenched structure that leaves some possibilities unaddressed and prone to error.

 Reduce human error with process automation

-Human error, by definition, implies that a human has made a mistake.
-But if workers are using broken processes like those mentioned above, they have been set up to fail.
+If workers are using flawed, broken processes like those mentioned above, they have been set up to fail.
 Broken processes make human error more likely, and the resulting mistakes take time, effort, and money to fix.

 A dedicated process automation platform can improve: